Got to get away?

 With that said, COVID-19 has changed the game.
-By early July 2020, more than 530,000 lives had been lost.
+As of July 2022, more than 6.3 million lives have been lost.
 And everyone’s life has been impacted in some way.

 Considering that, we have to travel wisely.
-In this guide, we cover all you need to know about traveling during COVID-19.
-We’ll highlight the best destinations and activities during the Coronavirus, as well as what you should do to stay safe.
+In this guide, we cover a few things you need to know about traveling as the pandemic changes.
+We’ll highlight some destinations and activities, as well as what you should do to stay safe.

 Travel Destinations During COVID-19: Where to Go

-Your destination matters if you plan to travel during the COVID-19 pandemic.
+Your destination matters if you plan to travel while COVID still rages worldwide.
 Some places have way more cases than others.
 Also, some destinations may be far from your home and therefore too risky of a journey.

 So, how do you pick a travel destination during COVID?